 Wonder Lake MPOA In Lake Equipment and Vehicle Regulations

-Property owners with deeded lake rights by access to the lake through subdivision parks, or shoreline residents are allowed to use the waters and lake bottom of Wonder Lake provided the following regulations are followed.
-These regulations were established to aid in the installation, use, and removal of seasonal equipment and to protect against infringement of users rights.
+Property owners with deeded lake rights by access to the lake through subdivision parks, and shoreline owners are allowed to use the waters and lake bottom of Wonder Lake provided the following regulations are followed.
+These regulations were established to aid in the installation, use, and removal of seasonal equipment and to protect against infringement of users ’rights.

-Should the MPOA determine that in-water equipment impairs navigation, creates a hazard, or in any way infringes upon the rights or interests of MPOA members and lake users, the property owner is required to make necessary modification to the equipment as determined by the MPOA.
+Should the MPOA determine that in-water equipment impairs navigation, creates a hazard, or in any way infringes upon the rights or interests of MPOA members and lake users, the property owner will be required to make necessary modification to the equipment as determined by the MPOA.

 Lake users are subject to all applicable rules and regulations of the MPOA, the US Coast Guard, IEPA, IDNR, and Village of Wonder Lake.